Michelle Eble

 About

-Michelle F. Eble teaches a variety of technical and professional communication courses at the undergraduate and graduate levels.
-Her research history and trajectory spans theory and practice and promotes inclusive and collaborative knowledge-making, acknowledges rhetorical stakeholders, amplifies marginalized voices, and engages in productive and reciprocal mentoring relationships.
-More specifically, her scholarship to date attends to the intersection of rhetorical theories and writing practices in the following contexts: 1) technical and professional communication theory and practice, especially as it relates to social justice, community engagement, and technology; 2) mentoring networks and professional development infrastructures in higher education; and 3) research and rhetorical practices in academic and health institutional cultures.
-Currently, she supervises the graduate teaching assistants teaching undergraduate technical writing courses, serves as the Chair of ECU’s Behavioral and Social Sciences Institutional Review Board, and as Past President of the Association of Teachers of Technical Writing (ATTW).
+Michelle F. Eble currently serves as the coordinator of the PhD Program in Rhetoric, Writing, and Professional Communication.
+Her research and teaching attend to the intersection of rhetorical theories, writing practices, and emerging technologies in the following contexts: 1) technical and professional communication theory and practice, especially as it relates to social justice, community engagement, and emerging technologies; 2) mentoring networks and professional development infrastructures in higher education; and 3) research ethics and methods in institutional cultures.
+In 2024-2025, she is facilitating several university-wide discussions on the influence of generative AI technologies on teaching, learning, and research and how we can use these technologies ethically, equitably, and responsibly.
+She most recently served as ECU Graduate School Faculty Fellow from 2022-2024.
+In addition to serving as PhD Coordinator, she supervises the graduate teaching instructors teaching undergraduate professional writing courses, serves as the Chair of ECU’s Behavioral and Social Sciences Institutional Review Board, and as a Past President of the Association of Teachers of Technical Writing (ATTW).

 Education